Kids' Crafts for Easter: How to Decorate Easter Eggs, Easter Egg Hunt Projects, and more Easter Activities for Kids

 Easter Egg Decorating Ideas

-Ways to Dye Easter Eggs
+Alternative Ways to Color Easter Eggs:

 These Easter egg ideas are a fun way to put a colorful twist on dyeing Easter eggs.
 Instead of making your eggs monochromatic, use your newfound dyeing skills to create cool and colorful Easter eggs with these brilliant tutorials.
 Kids will love putting their favorite colors to use in new and exciting ways!

-Other Easter Egg Ideas
+Other Easter Egg Decorating Ideas

 When it comes to decorating Easter eggs, there's no reason to stop at simply dyeing them.
 These amazing Easter egg decorating ideas go above and beyond the standard dip and dye.
 Add a little personality to this entertaining Easter tradition with these Easter egg designs.